The old IBM versions of Lotus Notes and Domino are nearing end of life, while HCL continues to invest in future releases of HCL Domino

 As one Reddit user puts it on never-ending Domino decommissioning:

 Nine years and counting for one-off application decommissioning?
-Those apps are not just sticky – there must be some kind of extra strong, long-lasting magic glue in them!
+Those apps are not just sticky – there must be some kind of extra strong, long-lasting magic glue keeping Lotus Notes apps in use!

 So if you think your company has migrated off Lotus Notes and Domino, let us ask you once again: Are you sure?